imperialnolini/photoplate/README.md

   entirely).

 - *position*: String.
-Position parameter for the table in LaTeX - e.g., “h”, “t”, “b”, “p”, “!”, “H”.
-Note “!h” is similar (though not necessarily identical to) “H” and using “H” is possible only if you first load the “float” package in your LaTeX document’s preamble.
+Position parameter for the table in LaTeX - e.g., “h”, “t”, “b”, “p”, “!”, “H”; for more information, please see LaTeX’s documentation.
+Note that “!h” is similar (though not necessarily identical) to “H” and that using “H” is possible only if you first load the “float” package in your LaTeX document’s preamble.

 - *filepath*: String.
 Filepath on your computer where you want the final .tex file to save; include ending of “filename.tex” for the filename